ForgTav/E2EE-CropAutomation/README.md

 ## 🚀 Running the System

-In terminal in computer, enter:
+Enter the following command in the computer's terminal:

 ```bash
 main